 Regularization strategies in FDG aim to improve the generalization performance of models across multiple domains by mitigating the negative effects of domain shift and improving domain-invariant representations.

-To combat overconfidence and dropping learning curves in pseudo-labeling for FDG, Shenaj \textit{et al.} \cite{shenaj2023learning} proposed using Knowledge Distillation (KD) loss based on soft predictions and Stochastic Weight Averaging (SWA) applied to clients' teachers to stabilize the learning curve and prevent the model from forgetting pre-training knowledge.
+To combat overconfidence and dropping learning curves in pseudo-labeling for FDG, Shenaj \textit{et al.} \cite{shenaj2023learning} proposed using knowledge distillation loss based on soft predictions and stochastic weight averaging applied to clients' teachers to stabilize the learning curve and prevent the model from forgetting pre-training knowledge.
 Zhuang \textit{et al.} \cite{zhuang2022federated} presented a novel domain constraint loss (DCL) in FL to regularize source domain training where DCL serves as a regularization term during the training of the source domain model, promoting alignment towards the target domain within the aggregated global model.
-Zhu \textit{et al.} \cite{zhu2022fedilc} proposed a new regularization methodology called Federated Invariant Learning Consistency (FedILC) to promote both inter-silo and intra-silo consistencies in federated networks by leveraging the domain-level gradient covariance and the geometric averaging of Hessians.
+Zhu \textit{et al.} \cite{zhu2022fedilc} proposed a new regularization methodology called federated invariant learning consistency to promote both inter-silo and intra-silo consistencies in federated networks by leveraging the domain-level gradient covariance and the geometric averaging of Hessians.
 In addition, the authors also introduced a novel weighted geometric mean mechanism to calculate geometric mean with inconsistent signs on gradients.
-Atwany \textit{et al.} \cite{atwany2022drgen} employed flatness in the training of separated domain generalization, incorporating iteration-wise weight averaging and domain-level gradient variance regularization as effective techniques.
+Atwany \textit{et al.} \cite{atwany2022drgen} employed flatness in the training of separated DG, incorporating iteration-wise weight averaging and domain-level gradient variance regularization as effective techniques.
 Feng \textit{et al.} \cite{feng2022specificity} developed a weighted contrastive regularization method for the globally shared part of the model, which helps alleviate domain shifts among clients during training and improves convergence.
-Liu \textit{et al.} \cite{liu2021feddg} employed the InfoNCE objective to impose regularization, using positive and negative feature pairs, to enhance the domain-invariance and discriminability of the features in their federated learning model, ultimately improving its performance. \hlyellow{Huang \textit{et al.}\mbox{\cite{huang2023rethinking}} implemented consistency regularization to align local instances with their respective unbiased prototypes, markedly enhancing both the effectiveness and efficiency of mitigating domain shifts in FL.}
+Liu \textit{et al.} \cite{liu2021feddg} employed the InfoNCE objective to impose regularization, using positive and negative feature pairs, to enhance the domain-invariance and discriminability of the features in their FL model, ultimately improving its performance. \hlyellow{Huang \textit{et al.}\mbox{\cite{huang2023rethinking}} implemented consistency regularization to align local instances with their respective unbiased prototypes, markedly enhancing both the effectiveness and efficiency of mitigating domain shifts in FL.}